THE ALMIGHTY ALL-IN-ONE

 - Instruction manual

-The first thing that stood out to me was – one simple rectangular box.
-Yep, it may not be an uni-aluminum body with glossy piano black paint.
+Yep, the Q20 may not be a uni-aluminum body with glossy piano black paint.
 But it does not feel cheap, and it is solid in hand.

 Being an *ahem* experienced gadget breaker, my only concern with the Q20 is that the battery door is a tad bit on the flimsy side.
 That is going to break off on a few bad drops, but apart from that, everything else is built like a tank.